amielbeyo/MT-academy/step-by-step-setup.md

 ## 6. Use the Demo Page
 - In your browser, open `subscription.html` from the project root.
 - Sign up with your email, log in, and send prompts.
 Free accounts can send **five prompts per month**.
-- Upgrade to the unlimited plan via Stripe if you need more prompts.
+- Upgrade to a paid plan via Stripe if you need more prompts:
+  - Basic: $5/mo for 20 prompts per day
+  - Premium: $10/mo for unlimited prompts

 Your API keys stay on the server; users never see them.
 When you want to deploy, set the same environment variables on your hosting provider.